evanwalsh/clovrr/README.md

 - Markdown-based text posting
 - Link posts (to external sites)
 - Archive listing of posts
-- An API for posting and exporting of posts
+- An API for exporting of posts

 ## The future?